reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 }
 ```

-We can tell that the application is caching some `states` and `shippingPrices` data.
+We can tell that the application is caching some `states` and `shippingPrice` data.
 This gives us another area of the application to explore and learn more about: how are the caches built, when are cache entries evicted etc.

 ### Using the `health` Endpoint